Dynkin Games for L\'evy Processes: Introduction

-As we mentioned, in the present paper we analyze a Dynkin game in the formulation of Neveu \cite{neveu}, where the underlying is a L\'evy process.
+As we mentioned, in the present paper we analyze a Dynkin game in the formulation of Ekstr\"om and Peskir \cite{ekstrom2008}, with the particularity that the underlying process is a L\'evy process.
 Although the two-sided optimal stopping (with only one max-player) is an optimization problem, and a Dynkin game with two players requires to find an equilibrium, i.e. it is a minimax-problem, we found that some ideas of \cite{Oliu} are applicable, and a (somewhat similar) verification theorem is obtained.
-More precisely, the verification theorem proposes to construct the value function in terms of the infimum and supremum of the L\'evy process, with the help of two \emph{averaging} functions, that should be found.
+More precisely, the verification theorem proposes to construct the value function in terms of the infimum and supremum of the L\'evy process, with the help of two \emph{averaging} functions, which should be found.
 The optimal stopping rules are the support of the respective averaging functions.
-Naturally, as the distribution of the infimum and the supremum of the process are involved, the Wiener-Hopf factorization obtained by Rogozin \cite{rogozin} for L\'evy process (see also \cite{Bertoin} or \cite{Kyprianou}), appear as a natural tool to find explicit formulas for these distributions.
-We afterwards apply this verification result to three examples with linear payoff functions and L\'evy processes with known Wiener-Hopf factors, finding explicit solutions.
-Although it is not the object of the present work, we hope that these results can find applications in mathematical finance.
+Naturally, as the distribution of the infimum and the supremum of the process are involved, the Wiener-Hopf factorization obtained by Rogozin \cite{rogozin} for L\'evy processes (see also \cite{Bertoin} or \cite{Kyprianou}), appears as a natural tool to find explicit solutions for Dynkin games under this approach.

+We afterwards apply this verification result in two situations.
+We first consider three examples with symmetric affine payoff functions and L\'evy processes with known Wiener-Hopf factors, finding explicit solutions.
+The processes considered are the Brownian motion with drift, the Cram\'er-Lundberg process with exponential jumps, and the compound Poisson process with double sided exponential jumps.
+These three examples share analytical properties, and an explicit solution to a symmetric game is presented (symmetric games have not been considered in the literature).
+Secondly, we present a financial application, by the consideration of a perpetual callable futures contract.
+It is a classical perpetual contract, where not only the holder can select the execution time, but the issuer can also choose it, giving rise to a Dynkin game.
+The stock in this financial problem is modeled through a Kou's process \cite{kou}.